icons8/lunacy-docs/docs/linked_design.md

 ## How it works for a graphic designer

+To make sure that your linked design works properly, mind the following rules:

+* The use of <a href="https://docs.icons8.com/layerstyles/" target="_blank">text styles</a> is a MUST.
-The only difference from your standard flow will be the work with raster images.
-You should wrap all the raster images subject to updates into layer groups.

-Even if an image is standalone by design, create a dummy vector layer below the image and then group them.
+* Wrap all the raster images subject to updates into layer groups.
+Even if an image is standalone by design, create a dummy vector layer below the image and make a group.
+* DO NOT rename layer and text styles after the design is online.
+* DO NOT add new styles, if you don't won't to bother your web developers.
+Edit your current styles instead.

-When making changes to your design, which is already a live webpage, proceed as follows:
+To apply changes to your design, which is already a live webpage, proceed as follows.

+For non-text layers:

 1. Select the altered layer/layer group.
 2. Open the **Export** tab in the right panel.